STMicroelectronics/STMems_Finite_State_Machine/README.md

 ## 1 - Introduction

-This repository is intended to provide information on the **Finite State Machine** feature available on some [STMicroelectronics](www.st.com/mems) sensors.
+This repository is intended to provide information on the **Finite State Machine** feature available in some [STMicroelectronics](www.st.com/mems) sensors.

-The Finite State Machine processing capability allows moving some algorithms from the application processor to the *STMicroelectronics* sensor, enabling consistent reduction of power consumption.
+Finite State Machine processing allows moving some algorithms from the application processor to the *STMicroelectronics* sensor, enabling consistent reduction of power consumption.
 The sensor can be configured to detect user-defined motion patterns.

 A Finite State Machine is a mathematical abstraction used to design logic connections.
 It is a behavioral model composed of a finite number of states and transitions between states, similar to a flowchart in which it is possible to inspect the way logic runs when certain conditions are met.
-The state machine begins with a *Start* state, goes to different states through transitions dependent on the inputs, and can finally end in a specific state (called *Stop* state).
+The state machine begins with a *Start* state, goes to different states through transitions dependent on the inputs, and finally ends in a specific state (called *Stop* state).
 The current state is determined by the past states of the system.

 The results of the Finite State Machine can be read from the application processor at any time.
-Furthermore, there is the possibility to **generate an interrupt** when the user-defined motion patterns is detected.
+Furthermore, there is the possibility to **generate an interrupt** when a user-defined motion patterns is detected.

 ## 2 - Repository folder structure

-This repository contains different folders which identifies sensor part numbers supporting the **Finite State Machine** feature.
+This repository contains different folders which identify sensor part numbers supporting the **Finite State Machine** feature.

 Each folder related to the sensor part number contains sub-folders with examples of **Finite State Machine** configurations.
 See a typical path below: